library-data-platform/ldp/doc/Admin_Guide.md

 2. Make a backup of the database.

-3. Stop the old version of the server.

-4. Use the `upgrade-database` command in the new version of LDP to perform the upgrade, e.g.:
+3. Use the `upgrade-database` command in the new version of LDP to perform the upgrade, e.g.:

 ```shell
 $ ldp upgrade-database -D /var/lib/ldp
 ```

-5. Start the new version of the server.

 Do not interrupt the database upgrade process in step 4.
 Some schema changes use DDL statements that cannot be run within a transaction,